guirialli/Carencias-Bot/README.md

 Look at the source code and implement your new bot, just placing your gifs in the respective folders.
 If you want to create new categories, just follow the ready-made templates.

-if u don't want to have work, just add our bot:
+if u don't want to have work, just add our bot on your server:
 [Carencia Bot ❤️](https://discord.com/oauth2/authorize?client_id=970027694366523443&scope=bot&permissions=19472)